rosajen27/burger/README.md

-# Eat-Da-Burger
+# 🍔 The Tasty Burger

-A burger logger created with with MySQL, Node, Express, Handlebars and a homemade ORM (yum!).
+A burger logger created with with MySQL, Node, Express, Handlebars and a homemade ORM.
 Utilized the MVC design pattern; Node and MySQL to query and route data, and Handlebars to generate HTML.

 ## Table of Contents